JuliaDynamics/LagrangianDescriptors.jl/docs/src/index.md

 ## About

 The dynamics of evolutionary systems can be quite intricate.
-The method of **Lagrangian Descriptors** helps to visualize the complicate behavior of such systems and to make sense of it.
+The method of **Lagrangian Descriptors** helps to visualize the complicate behavior of such systems and make sense of it.
 In a recent article, Wiggins and and García-Garrido call it [a method for] *painting the phase portrait* (of a dynamical system) (see [S. Wiggins and V. J. García-Garrido, Painting the Phase Portrait of a Dynamical System with the Computational Tool of Lagrangian Descriptors (AMS Notices, June/July 2022)](https://www.ams.org/journals/notices/202206/noti2489/noti2489.html?adat=June/July%202022&trk=2489&galt=none&cat=feature&pdfissue=202206&pdffile=rnoti-p936.pdf).

 The image below, for instance, shows the dynamics of a periodically-forced Duffing equation, with a particular combination of parameters and near time $t=0$ (see [Tutorial: Periodically-forced Duffing equation](tutorial_ODEs.md#Periodically-forced-Duffing-equation)):